Skip to main content

 Penalties and Sentences After Prop 47

-California sets penalties for drug possession that vary depending on the type of drug, the amount of the drug, and the purpose for which the defendant had possession of the drug.
-The sentencing structure for drug possession changed after California voters passed the controversial Proposition 47 in 2014.
-This new law made many drug possession offenses punishable as a misdemeanor only and allowed those serving time in a state prison for drug possession charges to petition the court for resentencing.
-Certain inmates cannot petition the court for resentencing such as anyone convicted for rape or murder, or any registered sex offenders.
+It allowed those serving time in a state prison for drug possession charges to petition the court for resentencing.
+Certain inmates cannot petition the court for resentencing, such as anyone convicted of rape or murder or any registered sex offenders.

-Recreational Marijuana Decriminalized
+Recreational Marijuana Decriminalized in California

 California Drug Possession Laws Overview

-Below you will find key provisions of California’s drug possession laws.
+Below, you will find key provisions of California’s drug possession laws.

 California Health and Safety Code Division 10, Chapter 6, Sections 11350-11651 et. seq.
 (Uniform Controlled Substances Act)